Tony118g/rhino-aid/README.md

 * Images used throughout the site were taken from [pexels](https://www.pexels.com/)
 * I used [TinyPNG](https://tinypng.com/) to compress images.

+## Acknowledgements

+The Rhino Aid site was developed for the purpose of being a portfolio project for the [Code Institute](https://codeinstitute.net/global/) course in Full Stack Software Development.
+I would like to thank the following for support throughout the development process:

+* The Code Institute community as a whole, including staff and students.
+* My peers and friends who supported me and gave feedback.
+* My mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for support and advice during development phases.

+Antony Guimaraes 2022

 [Back to top](#contents)